-No one likes to talk about what will happen to everything they worked hard for all their lives.
-Mortality is the only certainty we all share.
-But some of us can empower what we leave behind and positively affect those we love and causes we support.
-Setting out who inherits your property, assets and possessions requires a legally recognized document – a legally recognized Will.
+Have you made provisions for any expected or unexpected eventuality?
+If you die, what will happen to everything you worked hard for?
+Mortality is the only certainty we all share but avoid talking about.
+We avoid any plans surrounding our mortality but if we do, it can have a positive impact on those we love and causes we support.
+Deciding who inherits your property, assets and possessions requires a legally recognized document – a legally recognized Will.
 In the event of your death, a Will specifies exactly how your valuables should be distributed and who will look after your children or dependents.

 A Will allows you to create Trusts and Foundations for future generations who will benefit from your wealth.
 You can also lay out your funeral plans in a Will and stipulate how your funeral arrangements should be carried out.

+A Will is unique to your circumstances and your estate.
+If for instance, you are married, divorced or have any dependents, provisions should be made in accordance with your wishes and the law.
 Will writing solicitors will guide you through the process step by step.
-A Will is unique to your circumstances and your estate, so that if for instance, you are married, divorced or have any dependents, provisions should be made in accordance with your wishes and the law.
-Once you have a Will written, you can change it or make any amendments, so it doesn’t necessarily mean it’s final before you die.
+Once you have a Will written and sealed, you can revisit it and make any amendments.
+So it doesn’t necessarily mean it’s final before you die.

 If you decide to contact a Will writing solicitor, you can have an initial consultation where your circumstances will be assessed and an estimate will be calculated.
 A solicitor can advise you in all aspects of your Will including inheritance tax.

-Whilst the new trend is to write your own Will with a DIY kit, Wills are very complex and without expert advice, you will more than likely leave behind a combination of difficulties and problems for your heirs to resolve.
+Whilst the new trend is to write your own Will with a DIY kit, Wills are very complex.
+Without expert advice, you will more than likely leave behind a combination of difficulties and problems for your heirs to resolve.
 Your Will could even be declared invalid.
 Always seek the expert advice of a Will writing solicitor.
 SG

 DG Law were fantastic throughout our purchase process.
 We had a short, fixed, timeline to